When

 The Story

 The Santa Rosa First Peoples Community in Arima represents the last organized Indigenous group in Trinidad & Tobago.
+With approximately 400 registered members, they have been preserving their traditions for over 50 years.

 What to Expect